Attending UMBC as an Undocumented Student

 Need-Based Financial Aid

-As Federal and state financial aid programs generally require that the student be a citizen or permanent resident of the United States, undocumented and DACA students are normally ineligible to receive federal or state financial aid.
+As the Federal financial aid programs generally require that the student be a citizen or permanent resident of the United States, undocumented and DACA students are normally ineligible to receive federal financial aid.
 For more information on what constitutes an eligible non-citizen, view our page on financial aid citizenship requirements.
 The U.S. Department of Education provides information about financial aid for undocumented and DACA students.

-Beginning with the 2019-2020 academic year, students who are classified as Maryland residents for tuition purposes, even if they are not otherwise eligible for federal student aid, will be eligible for consideration for certain Maryland state financial aid programs.
-These programs are the Howard Rawlings Educational Assistance Programs (Educational Assistance Grant, Campus Based Educational Assistance Grant and Guaranteed Access Grant), the Part Time Grant program, as well as the Richard W. Collins III Leadership with Honor Scholarship.
+Undocumented students who are classified as Maryland residents for tuition purposes are eligible for certain state aid programs, even if ineligible for federal aid.
+These programs are the Howard Rawlings Educational Assistance Programs (Educational Assistance Grant, Campus Based Educational Assistance Grant and Guaranteed Access Grant), the Part Time Grant program, Near Completer Grant, Cybersecurity Public Service Scholarship, and Legislative Scholarships (Delegate and Senatorial awards).
 Click here for more information on the program and the Maryland State Financial Aid Application (MSFAA).

 UMBC offers merit scholarships to all qualified entering freshmen, including undocumented and DACA students.
 Merit awards are based on student’s academic performance including high school cumulative grade point average and SAT/ACT scores (if provided).

 Community College transfer students, including undocumented and DACA students, are considered for merit scholarships based on their cumulative grade point average earned at their prior colleges.